 - Disposal of cigarette butts, feminine hygiene products, condoms, baby and facial wipes are NOT biodegradable.

 - Too many people using a smaller/inadequate or failing system.

 If you have no bacteria in your system and you add enzymes to the system, it simply will not help and your system will still not work.
 Enzymes are simply catalysts produced by bacteria.
 If there are active bacteria in your system, why use enzymes?

 From time to time, you should add “100% naturally occurring LIVE BACTERIA” to your system.
 Do not add just any kind of bacteria.
-Call Advanced Septic Pumping Service, your septic professional.
+Call Advanced Septic Service, LLC, your septic professional.
 They can add bacteria that contain aerobic, facultative, AND anaerobic bacteria to address all conditions in your septic tank and absorption field.